agracio/electron-edge-js/README.md

 ## Packaging Electron application

-`electron-edge-js` needs to be specified as an external module, some examples<br/>
+`electron-edge-js` needs to be specified as an external module, some examples

 ### webpack